rhdsmnd/rhdsmnd.github.io/_posts/2018-6-28-breathless.md

 the mind's chamber breaks,

-the void crushes the delicate casing; sucking it in substance rushing out, soul rushing out
+the void crushes the delicate casing; sucking it in<br>
+substance rushing out, soul rushing out

-each thought gripping tightly, futilly, like the last fingers to the remnants of the
+each thought gripping tightly, futilly,<br>
+like the last fingers to the remnants of the<br>
 collapsing structure

 before the black hole yanks them